 MARRIAGE LICENSES: The first step in filing a marriage license is to complete the marriage intentions worksheet.
-Both parties must sign the intentions, stating that they are free to marry.
+Both parties must sign the intentions in the presence of the Clerk or a Notary Public, stating that they are free to marry.

 If both parties to a marriage reside in separate municipalities within the State of Maine, they are no longer required to file Notice of